The-OpenROAD-Project-Attic/FastRoute/README.md

 The algorithm base is from FastRoute4, and the underlying infrastructure comes from [Rsyn](https://github.com/RsynTeam/rsyn-x/)

 The FastRoute4 version was received June 15, 2019, with the BSD-3 open source license as given in the [website](http://home.eng.iastate.edu/~cnchu/FastRoute.html#License).

 [Rsyn](https://github.com/RsynTeam/rsyn-x/) version is based on commit `1087c918e4fa14db84fc3b4c91210db96b07bb4c` and release under Apache License, Version 2.0 as given in its [repository](https://github.com/RsynTeam/rsyn-x/blob/master/README.md).

-Unless otherwise stated, new code developed to integrate this tool including, but not limited to, API, and scripts are released under BSD-3 Licence.
+Any code additional to rsyn will clearly specify its license in each file and in this README.
+We ask contributors to seriously consider using the BSD-3 Licence.

 ## License

 BSD 3-Clause License

 Copyright (c) 2019, Federal University of Rio Grande do Sul (UFRGS)